You know, the ash from the volcano could cause terrible respiratory problems.

 What is it that's remarkable about the Tea Party is that it's the first time an uprising of common, ordinary, average, everyday citizens since the Civil War has risen up like this.

-It's you know, we have things to do, we have jobs to go to, families to raise, and all that.
+We have jobs to go to, families to raise and all that.

 It's always the left that has been agitating, protesting, organizing.